Ilkley Moor

 Nearest Cafe/ Amenities: White Wells Cafe (it’s open when the flag is flying, so check unless you don’t want to be disappointed!) or Ilkley Town Centre

-The trig point of Ilkley Moor at sunrise
+The trig point of Ilkley Moor at sunset

 I’ll begin with a little bit of advice about Ilkley Moor.
 It is absolutely COVERED in paths.
 Paths that are on the map, paths that aren’t on the map.
 Paths that appear in winter, get overgrown by heather and bracken in the summer and paths that look insignificant on a map, are great wide tracks in reality.
 As such, the best advice I can give you when navigating Ilkley Moor, is to use the features around you to help!
 However, as confusing as it can get on Ilkley Moor, because there are so many paths, as long as you know where you’re headed, there’s probably a path going in that direction!!
 On our moorland walks, I always recommend using a map in combination with a GPS.

 Beginning at White Wells Car Park, take the wide stony track heading upwards towards the historic building.
 Just before reaching White Wells, you will see a mini waterfall to your right, you can take a walk down the path next to the waterfall on your route back or if you’d prefer a less scrambly route, then there is an alternative.
 Now, head onwards and upwards to White Wells where you can spend some time soaking up the history of the building (whilst the kids run loops around it of course….) and maybe even grab yourself a brew!
-The spa room is open to take a look around.
+The spa room is open to take a look around and to dip in if you support the tiny cafe.

-Once you’ve had your fill, head up the wide track which heads up behind the spa building (it runs upwards between White Wells and the public toilets.
+Once you’ve had your fill, head up the wide track which heads up behind the spa building (it runs upwards between White Wells and the public toilets.)
 You will need to follow this wide and obvious stony track up until you reach the base of Ilkley Crags where the path steeply climbs upwards on steps to the top.
-Once you get the top, the terrain will flatten out a bit and you need to take the Dales Way Link path that leads you straight on, headed southwards.
+Once you get the top, the terrain will flatten out a bit and you need to take the Dales Way Link path that leads you straight on, headed in a southwards direction.
 Ignore any offshoots to the left and right, you need to head onwards, keeping the town of Ilkley roughly at your back.
+It is the most obvious path.

 The path crosses a little stream and will soon become flagged.
 I like to refer to this as the Ilkley Moor pavement, because….. well it looks like a pavement!
 This will gently rise towards the top plateau of Ilkley Moor and Lanshaw Lad.